jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Narchis Cloudbrow.md

 **Crime Scene Provider:** The [[Cloudbrow Farm & Barn|Cloudbrow Barn]] became a secondary crime scene when it was discovered that the lock had been picked recently and [[Mrs Cluckerson]] had gone missing.
 This connected the chicken disappearance to the broader investigation.

-**Key Witness:** His knowledge about who had access to the barn and his observations about the break in provided crucial information about the scope of the criminal activity in [[Cerbereburn|Cerbereburn]].
+**Key Witness:** His knowledge about who had access to the barn and his observations about the break in provided crucial information about the scope of the criminal activity in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].

 **Political Alignment:** His suspicion of the Keggranites aligns him with other residents like [[Dhunta Rannacit|Dhunta]] who view the wealthy family's activities with distrust.